bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 Answer the following questions for each of the data structures you implemented as part of this project.

+## Stack

+1. What is the runtime complexity of `push`?

+2. What is the runtime complexity of `pop`?

+3. What is the runtime complexity of `len`?

 ## Queue

 1. What is the runtime complexity of `enqueue`?